-- Any debt that was obtained from earlier years and was not paid off by January 1 of the reference year - Any amounts used from established lines of credit - Loans taken out in the reference year and repaid in the reference year - Loans taken out in the reference year and not fully repaid in the reference year
+- 1) Any debt that was obtained from earlier years and was not paid off by January 1 of the reference year - 2) Any amounts used from established lines of credit - 3) Loans taken out in the reference year and repaid in the reference year - 4) Loans taken out in the reference year and not fully repaid in the reference year

-If debt was used at any time during the reference year, check "Yes" for Item 1, and continue with Item 2.
-If debt was not used at all during the year, check "No" for Item 1, then skip to Section 33.
+If debt was used at any time during the reference year, check "Yes" for Item 1, and continue with question 2.
+If debt was not used at all during the year, check "No" for Item 1, then skip to

+Section 35.

-Item 2 - Loans Taken out & Repaid in the reference year
+Item 2 - Loans Taken Out & Repaid in the Reference Year

 This item includes only loans taken out and entirely or partially repaid during the reference year.
+These types of loans typically include operating loans and lines of credit.
 For example, if an operation took out a \$100,000 operating loan and had repaid all but \$20,000 by the end of the year, record \$80,000 in Item 2 as the loan amount taken out and repaid during the year.
-Record the \$20,000 debt balance in the Item 3 table.
+Record the remaining \$20,000 debt balance in the Item 3 table.

-Loans acquired through access to "lines of credit" would be reported in Item 2.
-Any outstanding balance on December 31 would be reported in Item 3 following the same instruction as provided for the above example.
+Loans acquired through access to "lines of credit" require a special treatment, and if used are included in Item 2.
+If the operation used a \$100,000 line of credit at any point during the year but did not have an outstanding balance at the end of the year, they would report \$100,000 in item 2 and report nothing in item 3.
+Alternatively, any outstanding balance on December 31 would be reported in Item 3 following the same instruction as provided for the above example.

-Responses to this question help us gauge the share of farms that use debt during the year.
+Responses to this question helps us gauge the share of farms that use debt during the year, as well as their interest expenses paid by the operation.

-5.13.4.1 Debt by Lender Table: Item 3
+Debt by Lender Table: Item 3

 If the operation had debt at the end of the reference year, the table in this item must be completed.
-Include debt on the operator's house only if it was owned by the operation.
-Refer to Section 30.
-Item 1a to determine if the operator's house was owned by the operation and included in assets.
+Include debt on the producer's house only if it was owned by the operation.
+Refer to Section 33, Item 1a to determine if the producer's house was owned by the operation and included in assets.
 Record line of credit balances outstanding at the end of the year in the same manner as any other conventional loans.